The 2026 D-30 Disability Impact List

 Timeline & Process (Subject to Change)

-Nominations opened on Sunday, April 13, 2025, and close on Monday, May 19, 2025.
+Nominations open on Monday, April 13, 2026, and close on Tuesday, May 19, 2026.
 Once an individual is nominated, after the nominations close, they will receive a form by email requesting supplemental information and consent to be considered for this opportunity.
 Once the nominee completes the form, that individual will be considered by the selection committee to be one of the honorees.

-All nominees will be notified in July whether they were selected as an honoree or not.
+We will announce the honorees in our newsletter, social media, and our website.
 Not all nominees will be selected for the D-30 Disability Impact List.
 Both forms, from the nominator and the nominee, must be received in order to be considered.

 How to Nominate